Using her master's in sustainable development, Susette helps Southern California water agencies carry out their water conservation projects.

 When I first moved into the 1920s granny home where I now live in Southern California, I noticed the kitchen faucet had no aerator and was wasting water like crazy.
 I had just retired from a water conservation consultancy, so the thought of so much waste appalled me.
 I quickly went out and bought an aerator to screw onto the end of my kitchen faucet.
 It was an easy job with an impactful result.

-What is a Faucet Aerator?
+What Is a Faucet Aerator?

 Aerators reduce water flow by making the screen finer, so that water splits out into a greater number of smaller jet streams, adding air to the mix.
 It also constricts the size of the faucet a bit, so a smaller amount of water is flowing through the opening.

 After replacing your aerator, you can save even more water by turning the water off when brushing your teeth, shaving, or washing your glasses.
-Even in the shower you can save by turning the water off while you soap up.
+Even in the shower, you can save by turning the water off while you soap up.

-Difference Between Kitchen and Bathroom Faucet Aerators
+Kitchen vs. Bathroom Faucet Aerators

-Older kitchen faucet aerators allow a flow of 3 gpm or more, whereas the newer low-flow kitchen faucet aerators allow a flow of 2.2 gpm or less, with the same amount of pressure.
+Older kitchen faucet aerators allow a flow of 3 GPM or more, whereas the newer low-flow kitchen faucet aerators allow a flow of 2.2 GPM or less, with the same amount of pressure.
 Again, electricity or gas is saved with the lower amount of hot water you use.

 Replace Your Showerhead

-Low-flow shower heads are available as replacements for both wall-mounted and hand-held ones.
-Whereas standard shower heads use 2.0 gpm or more, the newer low-flow ones use 1.5 gpm, again with better pressure.
-Wall-mounted shower heads are available for purchase at most hardware and plumbing stores for $25–30 and have a life span of 10 years or more.
+Low-flow showerheads are available as replacements for both wall-mounted and hand-held ones.
+Whereas standard showerheads use 2.0 GPM or more, the newer low-flow ones use 1.5 GPM, again with better pressure.
+Wall-mounted showerheads are available for purchase at most hardware and plumbing stores for $25–30 and have a life span of 10 years or more.
 You can replace them yourself.

 There are also showerhead adapters you can purchase that turn the water to a trickle as soon as it's hot enough to shower.
 The water going off provides a clear signal that it's time to start your shower and stops you from wasting water in the meantime.

 An additional way to save water in the shower is to shower less often.
 It is entirely possible, and healthier for your skin, to take sponge baths instead of showers every other day.
 It might feel odd at first to shower less, but you quickly get used to it.
-Showering every day can then seem like an extravagant waste of water, which in truth it is . . . unless you have a job that gets you really dirty.
+Showering every day can then seem like an extravagant waste of water, which, in truth, it is unless you have a job that gets you really dirty.

 Checking Your Efficiency